 Contest specific rules cannot contradict or take priority over the Competition Rules.
 They do provide specific details and clarity in areas that may vary from contest to contest.
 Any additional contest rules will be reviewed during competitor orientation.

-TOPIC/TASK CONTEST SPECIFIC RULE

-Use of technology Competitors are not allowed cameras and or cell

-phones in the skill area.
+TOPIC/TASK CONTEST SPECIFIC RULE Use of Competitors are not allowed cameras, cell phones technology and or other personal electronics in the skill area.

 8 ADDITIONAL INFORMATION